Unquestionable Presence: Reception and legacy

-James Hinchcliffe described the album in Terrorizer as "the very pinnacle of scorching yet brain-twisting technical metal".
-Phil Freeman in The Wire (issue 261, p.
-53) described Unquestionable Presence as a "more complex and progressive album, every song rocketing through multiple tricky time signatures and endless variations on already baffling riffs."

 In October 2005, Unquestionable Presence was inducted into the Decibel Hall of Fame being the ninth album overall to be featured in the Decibel Hall of Fame.
 Staff writer Kevin Stewart-Panko wrote: "Okay, everyone under the age of 25, hearken back to when you first slapped on Calculating Infinity.
 Recall how completely overwhelmed you were by the Dillinger Escape Plan’s virtuosity, originality, technicality and songs seemingly designed to induce vertigo.
 Fourteen years ago, us geezers felt the same thing when Tampa, Florida’s Atheist released Unquestionable Presence.
 An exacting masterpiece consisting of mathematical song writing, heady lyrical concepts and a rhythm section bordering on the inhuman, Unquestionable Presence set a technical metal benchmark and remains one of the most underrated albums in extreme music history."

 Eduardo Rivadavia of AllMusic gave the album four and a half stars out of five.
 He wrote: "A daunting album to decipher, Unquestionable Presence is just as rewarding once decoded, and is still considered by experts to be one of the Floridian death metal scene's ultimate statements in progressive metal."

 In 2011, Justin M. Norton of Invisible Oranges wrote: "Unquestionable Presence is as fresh and vital as it was 20 years ago.
 Like all great albums, it defies trends and exists in its own space."